Banking

 Payment date predictions use machine learning models based on historical payment data.
 These predictions are estimates, not guarantees.
 Use this information as a helpful planning aid, but always consider additional business context and judgment.

-To enable the Payment Date Prediction feature, contact NetSuite Support to request activation.
-After support has activated the feature, you can enable it at Setup > Company > Setup Tasks > Enable Features under the Accounting subtab.
+To enable the Payment Date Prediction feature (disabled by default), go to Setup > Company > Setup Tasks > Enable Features and open the Accounting subtab (support activation no longer needed).
 The Administrator role is required.
 Predictions are updated periodically for all open invoices.
 The initial set of predictions may take up to one day to appear after enablement.

 When the feature is enabled, the following new read-only fields appear on the invoice form.
 For custom invoice forms, you need to manually enable these fields in Customization > Forms > Transaction Forms (Administrator role required).